 Eva Kaili (Social Democrats), a vice president of the European Parliament, has recently attracted attention with perplexing statements.
 This included conspicuously praising the authoritarian Gulf state of Qatar as if no criticism was warranted.
 She belittled the attacks on the political opposition in Greece with the spy software "Predator".
 Most recently she organised a promotional event on chat control.
 Now she has been arrested on suspicion of corruption.

-Chat control is the plan of the EU Commission under Commission President Ursula von der Leyen (“Zensursula”) and EU Commissioner for Home Affairs Ylva Johansson to scan all digital private and public communications, to use client-side scanning to undermine end-to-end encryption on end devices, and to put the free Internet under the control of EU authorities and large tech companies with extended upload filters, age control for online services, and website blocking orders.
+Chat control is the plan of the EU Commission under Commission President Ursula von der Leyen (“Zensursula”) and EU Commissioner for Home Affairs Ylva Johansson to scan all digital private and public communications, to use client-side scanning to undermine end-to-end encryption on end devices, and to submit the free Internet to the control of EU authorities and large tech companies with extended upload filters, age control for online services, and website blocking orders.

-Kaili is said to have been uncovered by investigations into the emirate of Qatar, which is currently receiving a lot of attention because of the soccer World Cup.
+Kaili is said to have been uncovered by investigations into the emirate of Qatar, which is currently receiving a lot of attention because of the Football World Cup.
 In the aftermath, the Socialist Group has called for the suspension of work on legislative procedures in which Kaili was involved.
-They wrongly limit this to the work on the Gulf states, ignoring involvement by Kaili in the planned chat control.
+They wrongly limit this to the work on the Gulf states, ignoring involvement by Kaili in chat control.